+Room and board revenue included in this category was \$39.9 million and \$33.3 million for 2021 and 2020, respectively, and is recognized when performance obligations are met.
 Auxiliary enterprises consist of revenues of the University's residence halls, meal services, parking services, arena events and miscellaneous.
-Revenue is recognized when the service is provided or the event occurs.
-Discounts given to target upper classmen to live on campus of \$1.3 million and \$1.9 million for 2020 and 2019, respectively, are included as a reduction to the transaction price for auxiliary enterprises.
-Net room and board revenue included in this category was \$33.3 million and \$39.7 million for 2020 and 2019, respectively.
-As a result of the COVID-19 pandemic the University refunded approximately \$10 million in room and board and parking charges in 2020.
+The remaining revenue is recognized when the service is provided or the event occurs.
+Discounts given to target upper classmen to live on campus of \$1.3 million for 2021 and 2020, are included as a reduction to the transaction price for auxiliary enterprises.

-(j) Net Patient Care Revenue
+(j) Patient Care Revenue

-Net patient care revenue includes clinical as well as contract revenue for patient services related to clinical, administrative and graduate medical education with various partners.
+Patient care revenue includes clinical as well as contract revenue for patient services related to clinical, administrative and graduate medical education with various partners.
 SLUCare represents the primary source of this revenue.

-Net patient care revenue is reported at the amount that reflects the consideration to which SLUCare expects to be entitled in exchange for providing patient care.
+Patient care revenue is reported at the amount that reflects the consideration to which SLUCare expects to be entitled in exchange for providing patient care.
 These amounts are due from patients, third-party payors (managed care and government programs), and others and includes variable consideration for retroactive revenue adjustments due to settlement of audits, reviews, and investigations.
 Revenue is recognized as performance obligations are satisfied.